olneyhymn/ulsterworldly.com/content/post/archibald-alexander-barron-1851-1909.md

 Alexander A. Barron was born in the Clay Hill section of York county, May 26, 1851, and was at the time of his death about 58 years old.
 He was the son of James Leroy Barron and Amanda (Barnett) Barron, and, until his removal to Ebenezer, lived all his life in his native section - Clay Hill.
 Mr. Barron has for years been one of the most successful planters in his vicinity and until two years ago, was actively engaged in operating his large farm at Ebenezer.

 Several years ago he and two of his sons, Messrs.
-R. E. and W. L. Barron, organized the Rock HIll Hardware Company, of this city, of which he was president at the time of his death.
+R. E. and W. L. Barron, organized the Rock Hill Hardware Company, of this city, of which he was president at the time of his death.[^hardware]

 About thirty years ago, he was happily married to Miss Mary Robert Partlow, of Wright's Ferry.
 To them were born eight children, all of whom are living, as follows: W. L., R. E., Dr. Archibald, John and Earl, Mrs. E. B. Hunter, of Arkansas, Misses Lottie and Anice [Annis].
 These, with a loving wife are left to mourn his loss.